-In 1974, Sayeret Matkal performed one of the most famous hostage rescue missions in the world’s history.
-They stormed an Air France airplane in Uganda at the Entebbe airport after being hijacked by PFLP-EO terrorists.
-Although they lost the Unit commander, Lieutenant Colonel Yonatan Netanyahu, which led the assault and three hostages, the mission was successful.
+In 1974, the Sayeret Matkal executed one of the most renowned hostage rescue missions in history.
+They stormed an Air France plane that PFLP-EO terrorists had hijacked at the Entebbe airport in Uganda.
+Despite losing their Unit commander, Lieutenant Colonel Yonatan Netanyahu, who led the assault, and three hostages, the mission was ultimately a success.

-Worth mentioning also is press reports that operatives from this unit were responsible for the assassination of the Palestine Liberation Organization (PLO) deputy commander and wanted terrorist Abu Jihad in 1988.
+It is worth noting that press reports have alleged that operatives from this unit were responsible for the assassination of the Palestine Liberation Organization (PLO) deputy commander and wanted terrorist Abu Jihad in 1988.

 3 thoughts on “Sayeret Matkal: A Israel’s Equivalent to the Delta Force”

 Hashem is with them from Papua New Guinea

 After spending 10 years 70- 80 in the FFL , I know that we have a Unit on that level like Makal, 90% of the Member of the FFL,don’t know there is a Group like that ,but believe me, there is.
 Most of all SF Units are on the tier Level.